Best Mattress for Arthritis in 2026

 Managing arthritis pain before bedtime

 “Arthritis can prevent you from having restful sleep, and especially the ‘dreamlike’ deep REM sleep that is needed to recharge our batteries,” said Dr. Gaylis.
-“Many people with arthritis experience uncomfortable tossing and turning all night or light sleep that leads to fatigue or drowsiness the following day.”
 This can be due to joint or soft tissue pain.
 Here are some ways experts say you can help ease those pains and rest better.

 - Stretch before bed.
 Some simple stretches can help relax muscles, said Dr. Bard.